The Best All-Terrain Electric Bikes of 2026

 - Motor: Bafang 750W hub

-Get it if: storage or transport is your real constraint — an apartment, an RV, a boat, or you just toss it in the truck for the trailhead — and you refuse to give up range or fat-tire grip to get it.
+Get it if: storage or transport is your real constraint — an apartment, an RV, a boat, or you just toss it in the truck for the trailhead — and you want the lightest, lowest-fuss way to keep a fat-tire folder around.

 - Motor: 500W hub, 50 Nm